top of page

 5. Am I allowed to have visitors during the service year?
 Yes.
 We encourage this, as it offers volunteers time to share their lives on mission with those who are closest to them.
 Depending on the housing situation, some guests may stay at the community houses if there is room.
 Volunteers must give their communities ample notice so everyone is aware that visitors will be present.

 6. Do you ask applicants if they are applying to other service programs?
 Does this affect their app with your program positively, negatively, or neutral?
 Yes.
 We ask applicants to list if they are applying to other service programs so we can see the type of service programs they are drawn to.
 It does not affect their application to AMA in a positive, or negative, way.
 Once an applicant has been accepted to the AMA program and then accepts a placement with us, she/he has made a serious commitment to follow through with the orientation program and the year.
-If in the case that they decide to terminate this agreement, we ask that they inform the AMA office immediately.
-Letting the AMA office know your change of plans is a professional courtesy and allows us to make the necessary arrangements if you terminate your commitment to your ministry and community.
+If one decides to terminate their acceptance, we ask that you inform the AMA office immediately.
+Letting the AMA office know your change of plans is a professional courtesy and allows us to contact other applicants on our waiting list.

 8. Do volunteers need to have fluency in a second language?
 Is there language training?
 At least an intermediate level and willingness to practice Spanish is necessary for our Chaparral placement.
 Spanish is also helpful in Worcester, but not necessary.
 In the Philippines, English is spoken, but there is a local dialect training during the local orientation upon arrival in the Philippines.